KDE/documentation-develop-kde-org/content/hig/style/icons/monochrome/_index.md

 ToolButtons.
 Monochrome icons at both sizes are used to represent small file types and entries in the Places panel in Dolphin and file dialogs.

-Don\'t use the monochrome style for larger icon sizes.
+Don't use the monochrome style for larger icon sizes.

 The Monochrome style is used for [Action](action.html), Status, small [Places,](places.html) and small [MIME type](mimetype.html) icons.